Abilify: 7 things you should know

 - Talk to your doctor or pharmacist before buying other medications over the counter to check that they are compatible with Abilify.

 - Peak blood levels are reached within three to five hours of taking oral Abilify.
-Effects are long lasting, so Abilify is usually taken once daily.
+Abilify's effects are long-lasting, so Abilify is usually taken once daily.

 - May take up to two weeks to achieve stable blood concentrations.

-- Target dosages of 10-15mg per day of Abilify are recommended for schizophrenia; dosages above 15 mg/day have not been found to be more effective than 15 mg/day.
+- Target dosages of 10-15mg per day of Abilify are recommended for schizophrenia; dosages above 15 mg/day are not more effective than 15 mg/day.

 - Dosage reductions may be needed for people known to be poor metabolizers of drugs like Abilify, or in people taking other medications known to interfere with the hepatic enzymes CYP2D6 and CYP3A4.
 Conversely, a dosage increase of Abilify may be needed when given with medications that induce CYP3A4.